marcomorucci/marcomorucci.github.io/_pages/research.md

 ---

 ## Peer-reviewed Publications
+* **Adaptive Hyper-box Matching for Interpretable Individualized Treatment Effect Estimation** (2020) (Forthcoming) Proceedings of the 36th Conference on Uncertainty in Artificial Intelligence (UAI) <a class='btn' href='https://arxiv.org/abs/2003.01805'> Arxiv </a>
+  * With Vittorio Orlandi, Sudeepa Roy, Cynthia Rudin, and Alexander Volfovsky

-* **Almost-Matching-Exactly for Treatment Effect Estimation under Network Interference** (2020) Proceedings of the 23rd International Conference on Artificial Intelligence and Statistics (AISTATS) <a class='btn' href='https://arxiv.org/abs/2003.00964'> Arxiv </a>
+* **Almost-Matching-Exactly for Treatment Effect Estimation under Network Interference** (2020) (Forthcoming) Proceedings of the 23rd International Conference on Artificial Intelligence and Statistics (AISTATS) <a class='btn' href='https://arxiv.org/abs/2003.00964'> Arxiv </a>
   * With M. Usaid Awan, Vittorio Orlandi, Sudeepa Roy, Cynthia Rudin, and Alexander Volfovsky